 PLEASE NOTE: Those students who already are advanced in a Modern Language must check with their teacher first, then their counsellor and the B.C.
-Ministry of Education website for external credits towards graduation and the possibility of doing a Language Challenge Exam at the grade 11 or 12 level.
+Ministry of Education website for external credits towards graduation and the possibility of doing a Language Challenge Exam at the Grade 11 or 12 level.
 However, a language challenge exam mark cannot be used in calculating your grade point average for university entrance.
 As well, universities such as UBC will not allow early entrance admission to students who declare online courses as part of their GPA, so it is best to take a language at Churchill.
+Reminder that universities will not accept online courses as part of GPA calculation for early acceptance.

-French 8 is an introductory course to the French language.
-The course focuses on the building blocks of the French language such as the alphabet and French letter patterns.
+French 8 is an introductory course to the French language The course focuses on the building blocks of the French language such as the alphabet and French letter patterns.
 Students will move towards learning about the following topics: Presenting oneself to others; Weekend activities; Meals and Food; Free time and entertainment.
-Students will be using a workbook in French 8.
+Students will be using a workbook in French 8; purchase of the workbook is recommended.
 In this course, activities will allow students to gain the basics of the French language through various learning strategies such as partner and groupwork.
 There will be a focus on exchanging ideas and information, sharing information, asking and responding to questions, and telling stories.

 This course further develops the basic skills presented in French 8.
-More sophisticated vocabulary and grammatical structures will be studied, including but not limited to the past tense of verbs.
-Topic discussed will include: Sports and Health; home life; clothing and accessories; and Travel.
+More sophisticated vocabulary and grammatical structures will be studied, including the past tenses and future of verbs.
+Topic discussed will include: leisure activities; the city; clothing; and travel.
 The course workbook used in French 8 will also be used in French 9.
 Students will be able to connect and engage with others and learn to be contributors with their peers.
-As well, they will also continue to develop analytical, critical and creative skills.
-There will also be a focus on francophone culture, stories, history, geography, and First Nations stories.
+They will also continue to develop analytical, critical and creative skills.
+Francophone culture and First Nations, stories, history, and geography will be included.

-In French 10, connecting and engaging with others is done with storytelling, filmmaking, interior decorating and job searching.
-Oral and written achievement are important; however, the students will be encouraged to gain better critical thinking and analytical competencies.
+In French 10, connecting and engaging with others is done through storytelling, filmmaking, interior decorating and job searching.
+Oral and written achievement are important; however, the students will be encouraged to gain better critical thinking and analytical competencies through comprehensible input.
+Students may explore topics around the following themes: travel; home life; education; fashion; vocation.
 Students will continue to work to improve their pronunciation and by the end of the year a successful student should be able to talk about several everyday topics and use the more important tenses in conversation.
 Oral presentations will be required.
 (To go into IB, communication and writing abilities should both be adequately present).
-NOTE: Purchase of the course workbooks is highly recommended and will be used in French 11.
+NOTE: Purchase of the course workbooks is highly recommended and will be used in French 11 as well.